BasThomas/basthomas.github.io/cv.md

 #### [Moya](https://github.com/Moya/Moya)
 Moya is a network abstraction layer written in Swift.
-I've been contributing to this project by making their documentation even more awesome, as well as helping out users with any issues they might have.
+I've been contributing to this project by making their documentation even more awesome, working on the library's migration from Swift 2 to 3, as well as helping 9ut users with any issues they might have.

 #### [try!
 Swift](https://itunes.apple.com/us/app/try!/id1083944488?mt=8)
 [try!
 Swift](https://www.tryswift.co/) is a Swift conference held in multiple cities around the world.

-I have helped out enhancing the iOS app for the conference to be more flexible and more easily usable.
+I have helped out enhancing the iOS app for the conference to be more flexible and more easy to use.

 Check out the app on [GitHub](https://github.com/tryswift/trySwiftAppFinal).